 - BCA (BACKCOUNTRY ACCESS)

-GROM & TEEN JUDGING: Building on the Grom and Teen categories of last year's Annual Shreddit Showdown we are further refining the judging criteria for year 6.
-In the past all video were scored based on the same six criteria points which were: (1) Entertainment Value, (2) Sound Quality, (3) Lighting Quality, (4) Music Choice, (5) Overall Creativity, and (6) Variety of Skiing.
+GROM & TEEN JUDGING: Building on the Grom and Teen categories of last year's Annual Shreddit Showdown we are further refining the judging criteria for year 7.
+In the past, all video was scored based on the same six criteria points which were: (1) Entertainment Value, (2) Sound Quality, (3) Lighting Quality, (4) Music Choice, (5) Overall Creativity, and (6) Variety of Skiing.
 All of which were weighted equally.
 Our judging criteria for the Groms and Teens will consist of the following 4 categories: (1) Creativity, (2) Variety of Skiing, & (3) Technicality of Skiing, (4) Overall Impression.
 But what do these categories mean you may ask?
-Hold your horses slugger cause here’s the break down.
+Hold your horses slugger cause here’s the breakdown.
 To keep things clear, this is the exact wording that will appear on the judges’ scorecards.

 - VARIETY OF SKIING: How well is the skier shredding in multiple conditions.
 Are they skiing the same face, or are they mixing it up with a hairy line, then jamming into a natural booter for a backie?
 Are they sliding rails while simultaneously pushing their limits on the steeps?
-On 1-10 scale, how would you score the Variety of Skiing in this edit?
+On a 1-10 scale, how would you score the Variety of Skiing in this edit?

 - CREATIVITY: How well did the skier think outside the box and create an edit that has something unique.
-On 1-10 scale, how would you score the creativity of this edit?
+On a 1-10 scale, how would you score the creativity of this edit?
 Is the film footage all POV, or were the perspectives varied for a bit of Creative spice?

-- TECHNICALITY OF SKIING : How well is the skier in control?
-Are they in good form for the type of skiing they are doing, or is their body movement all over the map, while they constantly "roll down the windows" as they air it out?
-On 1-10 scale, how would you score the Technical level of skiing in this edit?
+- TECHNICALITY OF SKIING: How well is the skier in control?
+Are they in good form for the type of skiing they are doing or is their body movement all over the map, while they constantly "roll down the windows" as they air it out?
+On a 1-10 scale, how would you score the Technical level of skiing in this edit?